developers-cosmos/WebHosting-With-GitHubPages/README.md

 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(164).png">
 congratulations your website is ready…!!! 🔥😉
 <h3>6.
 Share your website</h3>
-You gonna see your website globally with the generated URL.
+You can see your website globally with the generated URL.
 After clicking the link you are going to see the magic.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(167).png">
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(165).png">
 <br>Whenever you want to make changes to your website, you just need to commit the changes and then push the files up to your GitHub repository.
 Your changes will be published automatically.